ALX-SwEng/alx-low_level_programming/0x00-hello_world/README.md

 ###### How to find the right header to include in your source code when using a standard library function
 ###### How does the main function influence the return value of the program

-### Exercises
+## Exercises
-1)[Preprocessor] Write a script that runs a C file through the preprocessor and save the result into another file.
+1) [Preprocessor] Write a script that runs a C file through the preprocessor and save the result into another file.
                     The C file name will be saved in the variable $CFILE The output should be saved in the file c